ankane/faiss-ruby/README.md

 gem 'faiss'
 ```

-Faiss is not available for Windows yet
+Faiss is not available for Windows

 ## Getting Started